Ferritt1975/backend/README.md

 ##Desciption:

-The backend API consists of the key production offerings from the Amazon Web Services portfolio.
+The backend API is comprised of three key production offerings from the Amazon Web Services portfolio.
+This API provides CRUD services to both a native web and an android based application.

 - **Amazon API Gateway** - Amazon API Gateway is a fully managed service that makes it easy for developers to publish, maintain, monitor, and secure APIs at any scale.
 With the proliferation of mobile devices and the rise in the Internet of Things (IoT), it is increasingly common to make back-end systems and data accessible to applications through APIs.
 - **Amazon Lambda** - AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
 You can use AWS Lambda to extend other AWS services with custom logic, or create your own back-end services that operate at AWS scale, performance, and security.
 - **Amazon DynamoDB** - DynamoDB supports storing, querying, and updating documents.
 Using the AWS SDK you can write applications that store JSON documents directly into Amazon DynamoDB tables.
 This capability reduces the amount of new code to be written to insert, update, and retrieve JSON documents and perform powerful database operations like nested JSON queries using just a few lines of code.

-# Amazon API Gateway
+## Amazon API Gateway

 The API Gateway logic is driven through method and integration request and response patterns.
 For the purposes of this applicaiton the following features were used:
 - Method Requests were used to define sepecific HTTP request headers that would be used within the API.
 Only two resoureses, */login* and */ping* have no request headers defined.
 For all others, an **Authorization** header is defined that will contain an href string corresponsing with the accessing user account.
 This string equates to a 128-bit GUID estabished at the time of user creation and is consumed by the backend to control access to resourses.